Covid-19 coronavirus: Heroic Kiwi nurse Jenny shares hospital ordeal of caring for British PM Boris Johnson

 "But thank you."

-But McGee, 35, hasn't spoken to media until today - she's been back at work at the intensive care department at St Thomas' Hospital in the city.

-She's been flooded with messages of thanks and support following Johnson's post, even receiving a Facebook message from Prime Minister Jacinda Ardern.

-Her brother Rob McGee told the Herald she'd made her family proud.
+Jenny's brother Rob McGee told the Herald she'd made her family proud.

 "We are all very proud of Jen, not just in the support she gave Boris - but what she has been doing helping everyday people," he said.